 Here are the steps I used to install my bendable moss pole (photos shown below steps):

-- Remove plant from planter pot.
-You may have to slide a spatula down the sides of the planter to loosen roots.
+- Remove the plant from the planter pot.
+You may have to slide a spatula down the sides of the planter to loosen the roots.

 - If the pot has a large drainage hole, consider using a piece of landscape fabric or sprout screen to prevent rocks, soil, or roots from escaping out of the bottom of the pot.